 Other Things You Should Know

 The computer delivered GRE test is offered year-round.
-If you are in an area where computer delivered testing is not available, you can take the paper test at one of more than 1,000 test centers worldwide.
-The paper tests are given three times each year.
-You can check the test dates at the center closest to you on the ETS website.
+If you are in an area where computer delivered testing is not available, you can take the physical test at one of more than 1,000 test centers worldwide.
+These tests are given three times each year.
+You can review the test dates at the center closest to you on the ETS website.

 You will need to create an ETS account to access registration, testing information, the test itself, and your scores.
 The computer-delivered test is offered year-round, and you can register online or by phone.
 How you register may vary depending on where you will test but you can register for the test online or by mail.

-In the US you can cancel your registration at least four days before your testing date to receive a refund of the test fee.
+In the US you can cancel your scheduled test day at least four days before your testing date to receive a refund of the test fee.
 Fee refund amounts depend on several factors and can be located on the RTS website.

 Tips for Studying for the GRE